mspies00/yavijava/README.md

 like GitHub, custom http clients, and logging, and tests as well as other stuff so I decided to fork the project and do it.

+## What is this fork about
+This fork was created to cooperate with the Jakarta XML Bind API and Java 11.

 ## Do I have to change my code to use this?